pesantxs/pesantxs/README.md

 <hr>

 I’m currently learning Front-end Web development! <br>
-I'm also work as Designer and Video Maker 😅
+I also work as a Designer and Video Maker 😅

 These are my tools and Technologies